RJohnPaul/CRUD-Basic-App/README.md

 ## Description

-The CRUD application allows users to perform basic CRUD operations on a list of students.
-Users can add new students, view the list of students, edit student details, and delete students from the list.
+The CRUD application allows users to perform basic CRUD operations on  Users can add new students, view the list of students, edit student details, and delete students from the list.

 ## Features